dylanhhu/cmsc14200-checkers/README.md

 ### Editorial notes

 - 📐 The interface is rendered responsively, so feel free to resize the window by dragging its corners
-- 🦾 Game bot makes optimal moves, without relying on ML
+- 🦾 Smart bots included
 - 🐌 GUI uses PyGame, which has less-than-ideal render performance for large board sizes (above 20 rows per player)

 ### Game setup